reyesgo/cybersec-project-docs/README.md

 - When using the various playbooks the hosts field in the playbook needs to be modified to specify the group of remote hosts to be modified by the commands written within the playbook.
 Another step to keep in mind is to update the hosts file to specify the group of machines in your environment to be affected by a playbook.

-- Kibana can be accessed through your locak browser by navigating to the ELK servers public IP address through port 5601.
+- Kibana can be accessed through your local browser by navigating to the ELK servers public IP address through port 5601.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._